-The Titan Fitness T-3 Power Rack is one of best value power racks available.
+The Titan Fitness T-3 Power Rack is one of the best value power racks available.
 We prefer power racks for most people due to the increased safety features such as pin-pipe safeties.

-One reason we suggest the Titan T-3 is due to all of the available attachments that can expand the versatility of the rack in the future.
-Although you may start out by just buying the rack, as your training develops and your budget increases, it's likely that you'll end up wanting more attachments.
+One reason we suggest the Titan T-3 for home gyms is due to all of the available attachments that can expand the versatility of the rack in the future.
+Although you may start out by just buying the rack, as your training develops and your budget increases, it’s likely that you’ll end up wanting more attachments.
 Thankfully, the attachments are also well priced.